ap-lodhi/sys-task1/README.md

 <hr/>

 ##Note
-- To view product page you have first signup. signup page link will we in login page
+- To view product page you have to first signup. signup page link will we in login page
-- Make sure You remember your email and Pasword  to Login.
+- Make sure You remember your email and Pasword for Login.